comit-network/comit.network/blog/2020-09-25-gh-release.md

 ### Easier testing

-Different trigger events allows for easier testing of the individual workflows.
+Different trigger events allow for easier testing of the individual workflows.
 Testing GitHub action workflows is usually quite the pain.
 However, the above split made it actually quite easy to trigger just the workflow I was building.